-Having an updated date/time field in your API method responses becomes a great advantage when looking to build out integrations that retrieve a few specific relevant records by returning data in date order.
+Having an updated date/time field in your API method responses becomes a great advantage.
+Especially, when looking to build out integrations that retrieve a few specific relevant records by returning data in date order.

 - Reduces task usage as you can receive the most relevant records in bulk as a polling event